 Hi, I'm Erik.
 I am a robotics M.S. student at Carnegie Mellon's Robotics Institute, advised by Dr. Nathan Michael.
-Together we are investigating distributed cooperative mapping with small platoons of aerial vehicles (quadrotors) in the Robust Autonomous Systems Lab.
+Together we are investigating high-speed exploration and mapping with aerial vehicles (quadrotors) in the Robust Autonomous Systems Lab.
 I also hold a B.S. in materials engineering from Cal Poly, San Luis Obispo.
 While completing my physics, engineering, and materials science coursework I developed an interest in computer graphics and robotics on the side, and eventually decided to pursue that passion instead.
 Although my direction in engineering changed, I inherited many useful and transferrable tidbits of knowledge while studying materials.

 My ultimate goal is to become a systems engineer, researching and working towards solving interesting problems that exist at the intersection of computer science, electronics, physics, mechanical engineering, and materials.
-Within robotics, my subdisciplinary interests lie in large-scale and graph-based Simultaneous Localization and Mapping (SLAM) algorithms, robotic exploration algorithms, and studying the information-theoretic value of sensory data.
+Within robotics, my subdisciplinary interests lie in robotic exploration algorithms, information theory, and Simultaneous Localization and Mapping (SLAM).